 Prerequisite: Placement is based upon the results of the ACT Test or placement guidelines.
 This course is designed to support the writing processes for English Language Learners (ELL) concurrently enrolled English I (ENGL-101).
 This course assists with students' understanding of English I assignments while guiding them through composition, essay-composing processes, formal vocabulary building, grammar basics, punctuation, source citation, editing techniques, and presentation techniques.
 A grade of C or higher is required to enroll in English II (ENGL-102).
-(This course does not meet degree and certificate requirements.)
 Course offered fall and spring semesters.